ZPGuiGroupWhu/Geo-CLASS/Geo-CLASS/README.md

 ## Background

 Online geoinformation platforms produce numerous scripts for specific geospatial analyses.
 To overcome challenges with large language models in understanding scripts, we propose Geo-CLASS, a framework that integrates the strengths of both large and small language models for knowledge extraction.
+This repository provides the Python implementation of the Geo-CLASS framework.

 ## Project Description
 > **⚠️ Note**: This project involves API calls to different Large Language Models (LLMs).